What Is Equipment Maintenance? (And Why It’s So Important)

 Types of preventive maintenance actions include:

-• Usage-based maintenance—tracking the functionality and total usage of your assets in order to stay on top of proper care and system updates.
-Examples might include analyzing a vehicle, an equipment monitor, or a production cycle to gauge overall usage, especially if such equipment doesn’t produce tickets or notifications once a certain limit has been reached.
+• Usage-based maintenance: Tracking the functionality and total usage of your assets in order to stay on top of proper care and system updates.
+Examples might include analyzing a vehicle, an equipment monitor or a production cycle to gauge overall equipment performance, especially if such equipment doesn’t produce tickets or notifications once a certain limit has been reached.

-• Routine maintenance—scheduling or planning for routine inspections, upgrades, or part replacement on a monthly or annual basis.
-You should consult the manufacturer recommendations of your machinery before scheduling routine maintenance.
-Doing so will help you avoid unnecessary maintenance or inspection fees.
+• Routine maintenance: Scheduling or planning for routine inspections, upgrades or part replacement on a monthly or annual basis.
+You should consult the manufacturer’s recommendations before performing scheduled maintenance.
+Doing so will help you avoid unnecessary maintenance services or inspection fees.

 Predictive Maintenance

-Predictive maintenance is a proactive maintenance strategy that uses sensors to track the performance, condition, etc. of your most essential machinery.
+Predictive maintenance is a proactive maintenance strategy that uses sensors to track the performance and condition of your most essential machinery in real time.
 Predictive maintenance will help you stay ahead of impending asset failure by catching issues before they escalate.
 The only kicker?
 Predictive maintenance is one of the most expensive forms of maintenance, as it relies on advanced technology to track and report machine functionality.
 If your business relies on less-expensive machinery for standard operations, it’s recommended that you invest in preventive maintenance actions rather than predictive maintenance.

 Examples of predictive maintenance include:

-• Acoustic monitoring—works to detect any unusual sounds that may be indicative of equipment failure.
-Most commonly used in industrial facilities.
+• Acoustic monitoring: Works to detect any unusual sounds that may be indicative of equipment failure and is most commonly used in industrial facilities.

 A few industry-specific examples of equipment maintenance are: